Fiona-T/walk-well/README.md

     - when viewed on a mobile phone, the site name remains on the left but the menu items are collapsed into a hamburger menu which expands when clicked, to show the three menu items below the nav bar.

     >**Result:** Pass
     - All of the above are present.
 The active page is highlighted in green and underlined.
 On mobile I can click the hamburger icon to display the menu options, once I click on an option the menu collapses back to the hamburger, or if I don't want to click on an option I can click on the hamburger to collapse it.
+Clicking on Walk Well brings me back to the home page from any page.
     ![](docs/user-stories/navigation-bar.png)

 - #### **Newsletter sign up: Expectations**